christopherwilches/Autonomous-Trading-System/docs/05_optimizer_logic_mp1_p2.md

 ## Deduplication and diversity enforcement

-This stage is important, because Excel enforces rounding and discrete steps, different internal samples can collapse into identical workbook parameters.
+This stage matters because Excel enforces rounding and discrete steps, which can cause distinct internal samples to collapse into identical workbook parameters.

 P2 prevents this via: